smasty/Neevo/readme.txt

 in unified syntax with the use of Object-oriented PHP and fluent interfaces.
 Of course, Neevo automatically escapes all code to avoid SQL Injection attacs, etc.

-Neevo currently supports MySQL (through MySQL and MySQLi extensions) and SQLite.
+Neevo currently supports four drivers: MySQL, MySQLi, SQLite and SQLite 3.
 Neevo also offers an Interface and Public API for other programmers, so new drivers can be easily added.